zhizuqiu/go-ordered-json/README.md

 3. Python OrderedDict https://github.com/python/cpython/blob/2.7/Lib/collections.py#L38
    the Python's OrderedDict uses a double linked list internally, maintain a consistent public interface with `dict`

-NOTICE:
+Disclaimer:

-same as Go's default map, this OrderedMap does not support concurrent access, if want to use in multiple goroutines concurrently, should use sync.\*Mutex to protect.
+same as Go's default [map](https://blog.golang.org/go-maps-in-action), this OrderedMap is not safe for concurrent use, if need atomic access, may use a sync.Mutex to synchronize.